Related policies

 Yes to SIMBY

-SAP rejects the YIMBY and NIMBY extremes...
+SAP rejects the YIMBY (yes to anything) and NIMBY (no to anything) extremes:

-'Yes to SIMBY' means:
+'Yes to SIMBY' means no to OVER-development.*

-Policy
+Policy Objective

 "The new [sprawling] suburbs mostly lie beyond the suburban rail network, and many worry proper government investment will only follow years after residents move in, as has occurred in other estates.
 Adjacent suburbs already suffer from significant road and rail congestion."
 The Mandarin